Attorney for Denied Workers' Compensation Claims in Riverside

 Failure to Seek Proper Medical Treatment

-If you didn’t receive medical treatment commensurate with what you reported as your harm or didn’t seek any medical care, the workers’ compensation insurance company may believe you’re falsifying your claim and deny it.
+If you didn’t receive medical treatment commensurate with what you reported, the insurance company may believe you’re falsifying your claim.
 To protect yourself, even if you didn’t believe your injury required medical care, you should still see a qualified workers’ compensation physician.

 Accident Report and Initial Medical Report Conflict

-If the injury or illness you reported to your employer isn’t consistent with the initial physician’s medical report, the insurance company will be suspicious of your claim.
+If the injury or illness you reported isn’t consistent with the initial physician’s medical report, the insurance company will be suspicious.

-For instance, if you claim you had an on-the-job concussion, but a specialist can find no brain injury or symptoms consistent with a concussion, your accident report may be viewed as inconsistent with a medical evaluation and, therefore, deny your claim.
+For instance, you may claim you had an on-the-job concussion.
+However, a specialist can find no brain injury or symptoms consistent with a concussion.
+Therefor, your accident report may be viewed as inconsistent with a medical evaluation, leading to a claim denial.

 If you had a pre-existing non-work-related injury or illness but claim your workplace is responsible, your claim will usually be denied.
 Even if a new injury exacerbated a pre-existing condition, your claim may still be denied.